LabKey/labkey-api-java/python/Labkey/README.txt

 Working with the Source Code
 =========

-1. Download the source_ from the `LabKey Foundation subversion repository`_
+1. Download the source_ from the `LabKey Server subversion repository`_

 2. Make your changes